Karen Winkfield: Career

 Winfield was an associate director for community outreach and engagement and director of the office of cancer health equity at Atrium Health Wake Forest Baptist.
 In 2020, Winkfield joined Vanderbilt University.
 She is the executive director of the Meharry-Vanderbilt Alliance, Ingram Professor of Cancer Research, and a professor of radiation oncology at Vanderbilt University Medical Center.

 Winkfield is the cofounder and director of the Association of Black Radiation Oncologists.
 She is an implementation scientist focused on using her experience with community engagement to improve health equity.
 Winkfield co-leads the Inclusive Participation Workgroup of the NIH CEAL teams against COVID-19 disparities.

 In September 2021, Winkfield was appointed by U.S. president Joe Biden to a six-year term on the National Cancer Advisory Board.
+She was also recognized as one of the 100 Influential Women in Oncology by OncoDaily.

 Personal life

 Winkfield was married to Jeffrey Walker.
-Walker was diagnosed with type 2 diabetes in 2003 and passed away in 2018 from complications of the disease.
+Walker was diagnosed with type 2 diabetes in 2003 and died in 2018 from complications of the disease.
 His medical journey influenced Winkfield to pursue patient advocacy.